tombresee/NFL/milestone.md

 Consider setting up at least the following three phases for your competition:
 1. **Practice phase:**
    - Runs from now until roughly 10 Jan 2021 (official dates TBA)
-   - Uses the official evaluation script, but on the trial data
-   - Set maximum submissions to something high like 999
-   - Make the leaderboard public

    - Allows participants to check their formatting
 2. **Evaluation phase:**
    - Runs from roughly 10 Jan until 31 Jan 2021 or some subset, if your competition is shorter (official dates TBA)